Definition

 What are SMART goals?

-SMART is a best practice framework for setting goals.
-A SMART goal should be specific, measurable, achievable, realistic and time-bound.
+SMART is a best practice framework for setting goals that are specific, measurable, achievable, realistic and time-bound.
 By setting a goal, an individual is making a roadmap for a specific target.
-The elements in the framework work together to create a goal that is carefully and thoughtfully planned out, executable and trackable.
+Together, the elements in the framework help to create a goal that is carefully and thoughtfully planned, executable and trackable.

 The SMART acronym